davidmcclure/pyspark-deploy/README.md

 ## The problem

 Deploying Python code to Spark clusters can be a hassle.
-In Scala / Java, this isn't an issue - you can just wrap everything up as a JAR and ship it off as a single file.
-In Python, though, packaging and configuration is more complex.
 At minimum, you almost always need to install third-party packages.
 And, in many cases, it's necessary to do stuff like - upgrade to newer versions of Python, compile C extensions, download model files for packages like NLTK or SpaCy, install extra system-level software, fiddle with `PYTHONPATH`, etc.

 This can be handled in various ways - cluster bootstrap scripts, pre-baked cloud AMIs - but these configurations can be brittle and hard to reproduce elsewhere.
 Eg, if you're using EMR, you might write a bootstrap script that configures an EMR node to run the project; but, this won't work on a development laptop running OSX, where Spark needs to be installed from scratch, etc. It's easy to end up with multiple configurations of the project, each requiring a separate layer of devops / manual setup, which can become a headache.